TomUnibz/uniquests-demo/README.md

 # Uniquests

-A simple mobile-first React demo for a university Software Project Management final presentation.

 Uniquests is a campus location-based treasure hunt game prototype.
 This demo uses local React state only, with no backend, database, GPS, or authentication.

 ## Run locally